hpro97/WeatherDashboard/README.md

-# Challenge 7 Personal Planner - Harry Probert
+# Challenge 8 Weather Dashboard - Harry Probert

-A basic personal planner for business hours.
+A basic weather dashboard.

 ## Description

-I built this project to implement new technologies I've learned, such as using libraries like jQuery UI, jQuery, jsDate, and to refresh my memory on Bootstrap and HTML creation, among other things.
-The personal planner allows you to organize your day by displaying the current date and using color coordination to indicate whether a time block is in the past, present, or future.
-It also enables you to keep a local history so that it persists upon refresh throughout the day.
+I built this project to implement all i've learned until now including advanced use of APIs.
+The weather dashboard allows you to search a city and displays the current weather alongside a next 5 day forecast, any searched cities are saved up until a number of 5, then they stat to be replaced, so instead of typing a city you are able to click a button for ease of use.
 I ensured full functionality after completing each requisite provided to me, debugging as necessary and adding comments for readability and clarification of how my code works.
 I condensed my code by assigning functions and calling them as necessary.
+I also added custom CSS to make the application appear more similar to to the design provided, and provide a sleaker and mnore user friendly look.

 ## Table of Contents